dofuuz/dofuuz.github.io/_posts/2024-03-17-dimidium-terminal-color-scheme.md

 ### Lightness

 Let's start by reducing the gap between the too-dark blue and too-bright green.

-But we won't completely eliminate the lightness difference.
-Let's Thanos it by half.
+I'll Thanos it by half.

 (Note: 'Dimidium' is Latin for 'half'.)